 Takes some time to cool off after switching from high to medium settings.

-The Tefal GV9071 is the best steam generator iron for those customers that prefer to have a sufficient level of control over the ironing process but don't want to deal with a whole array of useless and often underwhelming settings.
+The Tefal GV9071 is a top choice for those users who want to have a sufficient level of control over the ironing process but don't want to deal with a whole array of useless and often underwhelming settings.

 Durilium Airglide Autoclean